 The Fight for America’s Families

 The single most important institution in the United States is the family.
-Far too often, the policies that come out of Washington threaten it.
-Much of what the politicians have done is destroying it.
+Far too often, the policies that come out of Washington threaten it, and much of what the politicians have done is destroying it.

 Too many kids in America are growing up in homes without a father.
 Forty percent of children raised by single mothers live in poverty.
 Children who grow up in single-parent families are more likely to have mental health problems, perform poorly or drop out of school, attempt suicide, commit crimes, end up in prisons, and struggle in life to join the workforce.
 Even scholars from the Brookings Institution now concede that the breakdown of the American family is the root cause of our generation’s societal ills.